 Additionally, scar tissue can occasionally result in reduced arm, leg, back, or neck mobility, resulting in a qualifying secondary condition under the musculoskeletal heading, above.

 A presumptive disorder is one that the VA presumes to be service-connected, even if there’s no specific evidence or chain of causation that they normally require to form a nexus with military service.
+A presumptive disorder is a term that the VA uses to describe medical conditions that were so common among veterans in certain situations that they are considered undoubtedly to be due to active duty, exposure or service.

 For the vast majority of Vietnam War veterans, the VA considers the following conditions to be presumptive: